Abadi language

 The Abadi language (also known as Kabadi and Gabadi) is an Oceanic language of Papua New Guinea.
 Specifically, it is located in the Central Province, in the Kairuku district populating five main villages.
 The language has 2,900 native speakers as of 2011.
 The language is used among all ages, struggling for restoration.
 Abadi speakers carry a positive attitude towards their language and strive for improvement.

 Abadi is an Austronesian language and is classified as [kbt].
 The term Abadi stems from the speakers themselves from which they refer to their language.
 They may use the term Gabadi from the speakers of the surrounding languages.

 Living and traditional practices

-In the area of the Abadi, it seems to be evolving towards a individualistic rather than a community-minded society.
+In the area of the Abadi, it seems to be evolving towards an individualistic rather than a community-minded society.
 Once a society of hunters and gatherers splitting everything among one another, is transforming into a community of strong family units.
 Each member of the community belongs to a clan and each clan in each village has a chief.
 Subsequently, the land is owned by the chief which is then passed down to his sons.
 If a chief had no sons, the land would be passed down to his daughters.
 The Abadi live in large houses standing at six to ten feet above the ground.
 The majority of houses are built with a corrugated-iron roof.
 Houses have acquired modern technology though some still contain walls produced from bush materials, such as bamboo.